nodeshift/nodejs-reference-architecture/docs/development/dependencies.md

   to other possible options.
 * Prefer dependencies with an active, open, and inclusive community.
-  Note that in some cases a dependency may be "done" but open and inclusive is still immportant in those cases.
+  Note that in some cases a dependency may be "done" but open and inclusive is still important in those cases.
 Some indicators to consider include:
   * Number of active contributors since inception
   * If you needed to contribute a fix would it be accepted?